 |Plot||A young alien lands nearby and is lost at the farm.
 While Shaun the Sheep tries to help the ET phone home, the farmer decides to take advantage of the area's sudden popularity by opening an alien-themed theme park in order to raise enough money to buy a new combine harvester.
 Yet fanatical Government agents are also in the area, hunting the alien.|

 |Setting||Mossy Bottom Farm and neighbouring town Mossingham|

 |Bechdel||N/A (no dialogue)|

 Also called Farmageddon: A Shaun the Sheep Movie, this film is another masterpiece that will more than enchant those who enjoyed the first film.
-For adults one of the delights with this film is spotting the references to other popular science-fiction.
+For adults one of the delights of this film is spotting the references to other popular science-fiction.
 There are nods to The Hitchhiker's Guide to the Galaxy with a supermarket named Milliways after the Restaurant at the End of the Universe, spoofing real supermarket chains Gateway and Safeway.
-There are also references aplenty to Doctor Who, 2001: A Space Odyssey, Close Encounters of the Third Kind, The X-Files, E.T.: The Extra-terrestrial, Star Wars, Jeff Wayne's Musical Version of The War of the Worlds as well as a petrol station named HG Wheels, and many more.
-Even the very first Wallace and Gromit short film A Close Shave appears7, seen on televisions in the town's electrical shop.
+There are also references aplenty to Doctor Who, 2001: A Space Odyssey, Close Encounters of the Third Kind, The X-Files, E.T.: The Extra-terrestrial, Star Wars, Jeff Wayne's Musical Version of The War of the Worlds and a petrol station named HG Wheels, and many more.
+Even the very first Wallace and Gromit short film A Grand Day Out appears7, seen on televisions in the town's electrical shop.